assaf/ironium/README.md

 This name does not include the prefix.

-### queue.webhookURL
+### webhookURL(queueName)

-This method / property returns the Webhook URL.
-Only available when using Iron.io.
-You can pass this URL to a service, and any messages it will post to this URL will be queued.
+This method resolves to the Webhook URL of the named queue.

+Since configuration can load asynchronously, this method returns a promise, not the actual URL.
+The webhook URL only makes sense when using IronMQ, beanstalkd does not support this feature.

+NOTE: The webhook URL includes your project ID and access token, so be careful where you share it.

 ### scheduleJob(jobName, when, handler)